fastai/fastpages/README.md

 2. **GitHub Actions will automatically open a PR** on your new repository ~ 30 seconds after the copy is created.
 Follow the instructions in that PR to continue.

-## Writing Blog Posts With Jupyter
+## Front-Matter related options

-Create a markdown cell at the beginning of the notebook with the following contents:
+In a notebook, [front matter](https://jekyllrb.com/docs/front-matter/) is defined as a markdown cell at the beginning of the notebook with the following contents:

   ```markdown
   # Title